Jordan Shipley (footballer): Port Vale

 On 14 June 2025, Shipley signed a two-year deal with League One club Port Vale, to begin after his free transfer was confirmed on 1 July.
+Shipley spoke out in December to say that the players had to accept responsibility for manager Darren Moore's sacking.
+He was subject to criticism for pulling out of a tackle in a 3–1 defeat to Exeter City on 24 January, though new manager Jon Brady defended him by saying Shipley had been playing through injury and also hinted at personal circumstances off the pitchg holding him back.
+Shipley was praised for his performance in the FA Cup fourth round victory over Bristol City, with Brady commenting that "on that night he has proved to his own crowd, who boo him, proved to them that he is fighting".
+He made 18 league starts in the 2025–26 season, which culminated in relegation.
+His contract was terminated by mutual consent on 23 June 2026.

+Cheltenham Town

+On 23 June 2026, Shipley signed with League Two club Cheltenham Town, managed by former Shrewsbury boss Steve Cotterill.

 International career

 Born in England, he was called up by Noel King to represent the Republic of Ireland under-21 team in October 2018 for the upcoming 2019 UEFA European Under-21 Championship qualification games.
 He played the final two group games, a 3–1 defeat to Israel and 2–0 loss to Germany.

 Style of play

 Shipley is a versatile left-footed midfielder.
 He is highly regarded for his passing, movement, and work rate, and he has a knack for scoring long-range goals when the ball breaks to him from set-piece situations.